What is Concrete Polishing?

 - Use an anti-slip conditioner.
 This will help add extra traction to a polished area and make wet surfaces safer than usual.
 Applying it is easy since you can mop it on with routine cleaning.

 - Apply a coat of sealer with an anti-slip grit additive.
 Much like the anti-slip conditioner, this will help add extra traction to any area where it’s applied.

 - Add rubber mats or rugs to high-traffic walkways.
 This not only keeps slips from happening but can also help knock things loose from the bottoms of shoes that could cause damage to your concrete floor.

 Polishing concrete is a semi-complex task.
 Between getting the proper equipment to do it and having a certain level of know-how, it’s highly recommended you hire a professional if you’re looking to polish your concrete floors.
 While it’s not entirely impossible to do it yourself, it’s quite the undertaking.
 Hiring a professional to do the job for you is well worth the investment.

 Looking for Performance Concrete Polishing?
-Call Blair Duron For Help

 If you need concrete flooring polished, then Blair Duron is here to help.
 With a quarter-century in the specialty flooring industry, Blair Duron is a pioneer.
 We employ over 75 project managers, estimators, and installation professionals, representing one of the largest skilled direct labor workforces in the industry.
 While we service the Raleigh/Durham area, we have serviced clients all over North Carolina, as well as assisted in projects in South Carolina, Virginia, West Virginia, Kentucky, Tennessee, and Georgia.
-Call us at (919) 745-8215 to speak with one of our professionals today about polished concrete flooring.